 Public Key means the Key in an asymmetric Key Pair which may be made public.

-Public Servant means an employee or officer of the Commonwealth, a State or a Territory.
+Public Servant means an employee or Officer of the Commonwealth, a State or a Territory.

-Publish means, for any information, to publish the information on the Department or the Registrar’s website.
+Publish means, for any information, to make publicly available in any manner the Department or the Registrar considers appropriate, including (without limitation) by means of a website.

 Registrar has the meaning given to it in the ECNL.